Inklingo

 nounB1general

-Use 'as' to describe someone who is exceptionally skilled or a top performer in a specific field, like sports or a profession.
+Choose 'as' to describe a person who is exceptionally skilled or a top performer in a competitive field, like a pilot or musician.

 A stylized figure standing on the top tier of a winner's podium, wearing a laurel wreath and holding a shiny golden trophy high above their head.